maconmagno/22GHz/AGN/UGC12741/README.md

 Preview of UGC12741 is shown below.
-The black contours represent the 1" image.
+The black contours represent the 2017 long exposure 1" image.

 ![UGC12741](UGC12741.png "UGC12741")